Storage units near you

 At StorageBuddy we have full oversight on the entire storage industry in South Africa.
 You’ll be able to find the ideal storage solution – one which is both close to you and cost effective.
 Your storage rental needs will be in safe hands.
 Rest assured.

 Many people don’t know how to choose the right size storage unit.
 We’ve created this simple sizing guide which provides key information on the most sizes of storage units.

 Ideal for storing sporting goods such as bicycles and surfboards.
 Also great for storing small items, valuables, boxes and appliances.
 Very popular with students and people looking for a short-term storage solution.

 Medium storage unit (6m²)

 Very good for storing the contents of either a studio or 1 bedroom apartment.
 Ideal for storing appliances, and small furniture pieces during a move.
 The perfect solution when you need to reclaim that extra bit of living room space.

 Half garage (9m²)

-This size unit is most commonly used for storing large equipment, appliances, and furniture during a move.
+This size storage garage is most commonly used for storing large equipment, appliances, and furniture during a move.
 Motorbikes, mountain bikes and surfboards are often stored in this unit.